2.142.2 Service Catalog Management Process and Procedures

 The role’s responsibilities include:

-• Responsible for monitoring in-flight service catalog initiatives within their own ACIO units and escalating issues as required to the Service Catalog Manager.
+• Monitoring in-flight service catalog initiatives within their own ACIO units and escalating issues as required to Service Catalog Manager

-• Responsible for actively identifying additional ACIO-specific service catalog initiatives and bringing the initiative into the SCM scope as necessary
+• Actively identifying additional ACIO specific service catalog initiatives and bringing the initiative into the SCM scope as necessary

-• Responsible for sharing information across their respective ACIO area to consolidate and collect feedback; comments and questions; and, escalation to the core team.
+• Sharing information across their respective ACIO area to consolidate and collect feedback; comments and questions; and escalation to the core team

-• Responsible for facilitating “reach backs” into the ACIO areas for resources required to drive the design and execution of the SCM initiatives
+• Facilitating “reach backs” into the ACIO areas for resources required to drive the design and execution of the SCM initiatives

-• Responsible for reviewing, prioritizing, and recommending SCM improvements by evaluating improvement requests and providing prioritized recommendations to the core team
+• Reviewing, prioritizing, and recommending SCM improvements by evaluating improvement requests and providing prioritized recommendations to core team

-• Responsible for communicating SCM information to their ACIO and Deputy ACIO
+• Communicating SCM information to their ACIO and Deputy ACIO

-• Responsible for ensuring collaboration with the line of business on Service Catalog requirements
+• Ensuring collaboration with the line of business on Service Catalog requirements

 Program Management and Review

-1. Policies outline a set of plans or courses of action that are intended to influence and determine decisions or actions of a process.
-Policies provide an element of governance over the process that provides alignment to business vision, mission and goals.
+1. Policies outline a set of plans or courses of action intended to influence and determine decisions or actions of a process.
+Policies provide an element of governance and alignment to business vision, mission, and goals.

-Statement: The SCM process will have a single Process Owner and a separate Process Manager, responsible for implementation and ensuring adherence to the process.
-The process will be reviewed regularly to ensure that it continues to support the business requirements of the enterprise.
-The process will be designed and developed based on Return on Investment (ROI) to the business.
-Process metrics will be focused on providing relevant information as opposed to merely presenting raw data.
+Process Management Statement: The SCM process will have a single Process Owner and a separate Process Manager, responsible for implementing and ensuring adherence to process.
+The process is reviewed regularly ensuring it continues supporting enterprise business requirements.

-Statement: Roles and responsibilities for the process must be clearly defined and appropriately staffed with people having the required skills and training.
-The mission, goals, scope and importance of the process must be clearly and regularly communicated by upper management to the staff and business customers of IT.
-All IT staff (direct and indirect users of the process) shall be trained at the appropriate level to enable them to support the process.
+People Statement: Roles and responsibilities for the process are clearly defined and appropriately staffed with skilled and trained employees.
+The mission, goals, scope, and importance of process are clearly and regularly communicated by upper management to staff and IT business customers.

-Rationale: It is imperative that people working in, supporting or interacting with the process in any manner understand what they are supposed to do.
+Rationale: It is imperative people working, supporting, or interacting with the process in any manner understand what they are supposed to do.
 Without that understanding SCM will not be successful.

-Statement: Modifications to the SCM process must be approved by the Process Owner.
-The design of the process must include appropriate interfaces with other processes to facilitate data sharing, escalation and workflow.
-The process must be capable of providing data to support real-time requirements as well as historical/trending data for overall process improvement initiatives.
-The process must be fully documented, published and accessible to the various stakeholders of the process.
-The process will be reviewed on a periodic basis in order to ensure it continues to support organizational goals and objectives (continuous improvement).
-The process must include Inputs, Outputs, Controls, Metrics, Activities, Tasks, Roles and Responsibilities, Tool and Data requirements along with documented process flows.
-The process will be kept straight forward, rational, and easy to understand.
+Process Statement: Modifications to SCM process require Process Owner approval.
+The process design must include appropriate interfaces with other processes to facilitate data sharing, escalation, and workflow.
+The process must be capable of providing data supporting real-time requirements as well as historical/trending data for overall process improvement initiatives.
+The process is reviewed on a periodic basis to ensure it continues to support organizational goals and objectives (continuous improvement).
+The process must include Inputs, Outputs, Controls, Metrics, Activities, Tasks, Roles and Responsibilities, Tool, and Data requirements along with documented process flows.
+The process is rational, and easy to understand.

 Rationale: The process must meet operational and business requirements.

-Statement: All tools selected must conform to the enterprise architectural standards and direction.
-Existing in-house tools and technology will be used wherever possible, new tools will only be entertained if they satisfy a business need that cannot be met by current in-house tools.
-The selection of supporting tools must be process driven and based on the requirements of the business.
-Selected tools must provide ease of deployment, customization and use.
-Automated workflow, notification and escalation will be deployed wherever possible to minimize delays, ensure consistency, reduce manual intervention and ensure appropriate parties are made aware of issues requiring their attention.
+Technology and Tools Statement: All tools selected must conform to enterprise architectural standards and direction.
+Existing in-house tools and technology used wherever possible, new tools only entertained if satisfying a business need current in-house tools cannot meet.
+The selection of supporting tools must be process driven and based on business requirements.
+Selected tools must provide ease of deployment, customization, and use.
+Automated workflow, notification and escalation deployed wherever possible to minimize delays, ensure consistency, reduce manual intervention, and ensuring appropriate parties made aware of issues requiring attention.

 Program Controls